ansible/ansible/docs/docsite/rst/windows_winrm.rst

-* Set ``ansible_winrm_transport`` to ``credssp`` or ``kerberos`` (with ``ansible_winrm_kerberos_delegation=true``) to bypass the double hop issue and access network resources
+* Set ``ansible_winrm_transport`` to ``credssp`` or ``kerberos`` (with ``ansible_winrm_kerberos_delegation=true``) to bypass the double hop issue and access network resources.

 * Use ``become`` to bypass all WinRM restrictions and run a command as it would locally.
-Unlike using an authentication transport like ``credssp``, this will also remove the non-interactive restriction and API restrictions like WUA and DPAPI
+Unlike using an authentication transport like ``credssp``, this will also remove the non-interactive restriction and API restrictions like WUA and DPAPI.

 * Use a scheduled task to run a command which can be created with the ``win_scheduled_task`` module.
 Like ``become``, this bypasses all WinRM